vuejs/v2.vuejs.org/src/v2/guide/components.md

 That's all you need to know about dynamic components for now -- and actually, the end of Vue's _Essentials_.
 Congratulations!
 There's still more to learn, but first, we recommend taking a break to play with Vue yourself and build something fun.

-Once you feel comfortable with the knowledge you've just digested, we recommend coming back later to read the full guide on [Dynamic & Async Components](components-props.html), as well as other more advanced pages that interest you.
+Once you feel comfortable with the knowledge you've just digested, we recommend coming back to read the full guide on [Dynamic & Async Components](components-props.html), as well as the other pages in the Components In-Depth section of the sidebar.